 The Jaguars are a team on the rise, and they might be more talented than given credit for heading into 2021.
 The defense is young and full of budding talent, and on offense, Lawrence has plenty of weapons.
 D.J.
-Chark and Marvin Jones will work the perimeter with Laviska Schenault roaming the middle.
-If none of those options work, he always has his college RB in Travis Etienne waiting.
+Chark and Marvin Jones will work the perimeter with Laviska Shenault roaming the middle.
+Shenault has been outstanding thus far in camp and could emerge as the WR1 in the Jaguars’ offense.

 QB7) Russell Wilson, Seattle Seahawks

 Can you honestly blame the guy?
 Since 2014, no QB has been sacked more than Wilson — a staggering 275 times.
-Quite impressively, despite the pressure, Wilson is sixth in yards (23,996) and first in touchdowns (195) over that stretch.
+Yet, quite impressively, despite the pressure, Wilson is sixth in yards (23,996) and first in touchdowns (195) over that stretch.

 Perhaps the Seahawks have tried to make amends.
 They dismissed the run-centric Brian Schottenheimer and signed former Rams passing coordinator Shane Waldron to take over the role of OC.
-Tyler Lockett signed a long-term deal, and they drafted a likely new slot WR in D’Wayne Eskridge out of Western Michigan with their first draft pick (No. 56).
+Tyler Lockett signed a long-term deal, and they drafted a likely new slot WR in D’Wayne Eskridge out of Western Michigan with their first pick in the NFL Draft (No. 56).

 Wilson is about as consistent as they come for fantasy.
 Since 2013, he has averaged 3,853 passing yards, 35 total touchdowns, and 19.83 points (4 points per TD).